College football scores: Top 25 rankings schedule, results for Week 11 | NCAA.com

-We have the first College Football Playoff rankings of the 2019 season, for Week 11.
-Below, get Top 25 scores and the schedule for CFP Top 25 teams.
+We have the first College Football Playoff rankings of the 2019 season.
+Get Top 25 scores and the schedule for CFP Top 25 teams for Week 11 below.

-In the first College Football Playoff rankings released Nov.
-5, Ohio State was named No. 1 over LSU, Alabama and Penn State.
-Clemson slides in at No. 5 and Georgia is No. 6.

 College football rankings: Week 11 Top 25 scores, schedule